dheero/OBF.github.io/wiki/Codefest_2010.md

         courtyard area behind the Harvard School of Public Health, and continue straight back through the courtyard and up the steps on the other side.
 Turn left at the top of the stairs and you will see the Countway Library on your left.
+When you arrive, the security guard should have your name, but if not, tell him you are attending the Hackathon and he will let you through.

 <!-- -->